ML4ML: Automated Invariance Testing for Machine Learning Models: Introduction

-In this paper, we address the need for improvement and automation by using machine learning for machine learning (ML4ML), i.e., by training classifiers or regressors (ML4ML assessors) to analyse ``imagery" data resulting from invariance testing.
+In this paper, we address the needs (1) for improving invariance testing by allowing more detailed inspection instead of simple formula-based scores, and (2) for automating such detailed inspection instead of relying on manual visual analysis.
+We propose to use machine learning for machine learning (ML4ML), i.e., by training classifiers or regressors (ML4ML assessors) to analyse the visual patterns resulting from invariance testing.
 Here we use the term ``assessors" for ML4ML classifiers or regressors to avoid confusion with those ML models to be tested (the test candidates).
-The main contributions of this work are: \begin{itemize} \item We propose a technical framework for (i) collecting invariance testing data, (ii) training ML4ML assessors for analysing the testing data, and (iii) deploying such assessors to evaluate the invariance quality of a model. \item We collect a model repository that consists of over 600 models featuring different invariance properties for aiding the training of ML4ML assessors. \item We draw analogies between invariance testing of an model and medical imaging of a body, and between an ML4ML assessor for analysing invariance testing data and an analytical algorithm or ML model for analysing medical images.
-We define variance matrices as ``images'', statistical functions encoded in a variance matrix as ``modalities'', different parts of a model being evaluated as ``areas'', and different types of invariance (i.e., $\mathcal{T}$) as different types of health conditions. \item We devise a wide range of features in variance matrices. \item We use several techniques in the decision-tree family to train ML4ML assessors for invariance testing, and compare their performance. \end{itemize}
+The main contributions of this work are: \begin{itemize} \item We propose a technical framework for automated invariance testing, and we evaluate the framework for different types of invariance qualities. \item We use visual patterns generated at different locations using different statistical functions to show invariance qualities are more complex than formula-based scores. \item We collect a model repository that consists of over 600 models featuring different invariance properties for aiding the training of ML4ML assessors. \item We have made all the relevant models, data, and documentation available at the github \cite{liao2021ml4ml}. \end{itemize}

-\section{2.
-Related work}
+\section{Related work}